 Alfred E. Neuman Biography

-Alfred E. Neuman is the gap-toothed, goofy-grinned icon of MAD magazine, the humor and satire comics magazine founded by William M. Gaines in 1952.
+Alfred E. Neuman is the gap-toothed, goofy-grinned icon of MAD magazine, the humor and satire comics magazine created by Harvey Kurtzman and published by William M. Gaines in 1952.

 The genesis of the image itself is a mystery, but the face and name were first paired in 1955, in MAD issue number 29.
-(Previously the face had appeared in the magazine as Melvin Coznowski and Mel Haney.)
+(Previously the face had appeared in the magazine under the names of Melvin Coznowski and Mel Haney.)
 In 1956, artist Norman Mingo painted the standard for the now-familiar face that has, in various guises, graced the cover of MAD ever since, with the accompanying motto, “What — Me Worry?”

 A running joke since 1956 has been Alfred E. Neuman’s campaign for the U.S. presidency and his slogan: “You could do worse, and always have!”… In 2000 a depiction of Alfred E. Neuman as George W. Bush became a popular poster and tee-shirt… Those on the unofficial list of Alfred E. Neuman lookalikes include The Yellow Kid, Prince Charles and ABC newsman Ted Koppel.